 Lenders need to know whether they can rely on borrowers to repay loans, and payment history provides a reliable indicator.
 Payment history includes all loans reported to the major credit bureaus, including mortgages, vehicle loans, credit cards and some personal loans

 Too much debt is a red flag for most lenders.
 It’s an indicator that the applicant’s borrowing is excessive or even careening out of control.
+Keep your credit utilization below 30% and below 10% is even better.
 Avoiding credit card debt is the best way to keep this FICO® factor on your side.

 Credit scoring is all about predicting future reliability, and the longer the history, the more accurate the prediction.
 To score highly in this category, most financial experts recommend keeping older accounts open.